evertonandrade/mojave-vscode-theme/README.md

 # A simple color sheme for VS CODE

-## mojave-vscode-theme
+(based on Lukin Theme)

-🎨 Mojave Theme for VS Code
+## 🎨 Mojave Theme for VS Code